 Let me explain.

-When I worked in contingent fee recruiting, I charted the number of interviews my candidates had with client companies each week.
+When I worked in recruiting, I charted the number of interviews my candidates had with client companies each week.

-If I had people interviewing, they got jobs, and I made money.
+If I had people interviewing, I made placements.

-Thus, for you to get a job, track the number of interviews you have.
+Thus, to get a job, track the number of interviews you have.

 Make “number of interviews” your #1 goal.

-Put your data into an Excel spreadsheet each week and create a bar graph so you have a visual representation of your interview activity.
+Put your data into an Excel spreadsheet each week.
+Then, create a bar graph, so you have a visual representation of your interview activity.

 Then, add a trend line to your bar graph.

-There’s nothing like a trend line to either motivate you to do better or encourage you to reward yourself for a job well done.
+There’s nothing like a trend line to motivate or reward you for a job well done.